waggjeff/UNICEF/README.md

 ## Correlations Between Features

 In order to further explore these results, we plot the correlation matrix between all features in our data (Figure 3).
 We confirm the correlation between the price of supply item C and the prices of the packaging material, while also making a fascinating discovery.
 From the matrix we see that the amount of supply material lost exhibits a strong inverse correlation with the temperature, and a positive correlation with rainfall on a given day.
+Rainfall and temperature are anti-correlated, as one would expect from atmospheric physics.
 This may provide clues as to the origin of the losses.

 ## Conclusions and Recommendations